 A Word of Warning: While you are free to work on the modules at your leisure, I strongly urge you to not wait until the last minute to submit a module activity.
 If anything causes you to submit any module activity after the deadline, regardless of reason, you will still be assessed a late penalty.
 Also, you are completely responsible for making sure that your work is submitted properly.
-PLEASE READ: It is assumed that you are completing your course work at home, in the United States, with a high speed internet connection and access to the Canvas page.
-If you choose to, or need to travel abroad during the course, you are still responsible for making sure that you are able to access and submit all course materials in a timely manner.
-I will not give extensions nor make exceptions to the deadlines and policies in this class for those who travel abroad.
+PLEASE READ: NORMALLY, it would be assumed that you are completing your course work at home, in the United States, with a high speed internet connection and access to Canvas and Zoom.
+HOWEVER, I know that the current circumstances surrounding COVID-19 have given each of you unique challenges, and I don't want anything to keep you from succeeding in this class... a list of resources available to you is given in Appendix C of this syllabus.
+I also encourage you to reach out to me specifically regarding any particular challenges you may have during this course.
+Because this was originally scheduled as an online class, I assume that you are prepared for online learning.

-Getting off to a good start: Because it often takes a little time to get accustomed to online classes, nothing is due until the conclusion of the 2nd week of class (Friday, April 20th, 2019).
+Getting off to a good start: Because it often takes a little time to get accustomed to online classes, nothing is due until the conclusion of the 2nd week of class (Friday, April 24th, 2020).
 However, I still expect you to begin working on class material as soon as the quarter begins.
-For census purposes, I must drop anyone who hasn't logged on or completed any work by 11:59pm on Sunday, April 22nd.
-I will not make exceptions to this policy!
+For census purposes, I must drop anyone who hasn't logged on or completed any work by 11:59pm on Sunday, April 26th.
+I cannot not make exceptions to this policy (I've had students do absolutely nothing in the first two weeks of the course, get dropped, and then come to me begging to be let back in... unfortunately I'm not allowed to do that, so please make sure you do something prior to April 26th)!

 Attendance/Punctuality: You are expected to log in to the course website at least twice per week, and that is the bare minimum.
-You will be dropped from the course if you fail to log on for the first time by Sunday, April 22nd, you fail to log on at least once each week, or if you fail to turn in at least one module activity in a two-week period.
+You will be dropped from the course if you fail to log on for the first time by Sunday, April 24th, you fail to log on at least once each week, or if you fail to turn in at least one module activity in a two-week period.
 Regardless, if you choose drop the course, it is your responsibility to do so.
-If you fail to drop before the deadline, I will have to award you a grade, most likely an F.
+If you fail to drop before the deadline, I will have to award you a grade, most likely an FW.

 Issues/Grievances: While I try my best to make this class a positive learning environment, there is always the chance that either something I or someone else in class does might not sit well with you; if that is the case, I am more than happy to hear any grievances brought to me both in private and respectfully (while I'm happy to discuss any complaints or grievances, I refuse to be addressed in a disrespectful and unprofessional manner).
 I've found that 99.9% of any issues that arise are easily settled (and to everyone's satisfaction) by a brief (and respectful) conversation.
+Pet Peeve: Saying something is "unfair" is not the way to solve your problem...